 The forefoot section of the external pad features a blown rubber.
-This compound is still traction-ready and protective against wear-and-tear.
-However, it has a slightly spongy construction to add some more oomph to the perception of responsiveness, particularly affecting the forefoot lift.
+This compound is still traction-ready and protective against wear and tear.
+However, it has a slightly spongy construction, which adds some more oomph to the perception of responsiveness, particularly affecting the forefoot lift.

 TruFuse is the technology that is used for the midsole unit of the New Balance 860 v10.
 This feature is made of ACTEVA and ABZORB, cushioning pieces that are inherent to many of the brand’s roster of performance footwear.
 This two-layer midsole is a bit firm at the top and soft at the bottom.
-The amalgamation has the goal of giving a steady platform on which to rest the foot and providing a responsive ride.
+The amalgamation gives a steady platform on which to rest the foot and provides a responsive ride.

 A dual-density stability post is wedged in the medial side of the midsole.
 This accouterment runs from the middle to part of the rear, supporting a significant portion of the foot.
-But its primary purpose is to buttress the arch, saving it from collapsing or pronating excessively during the run or even when standing idly.
+But it buttresses the arch, saving it from collapsing or pronating excessively during the run or even when standing idly.

 Running from the midfoot to the front of the New Balance 860 v10’s silhouette is engineered mesh.
-This cloth-like fabric is designed to cover the foot in a sock-like manner, giving a smooth and flexible hug.
-It has a lightweight and breathable structure to maintain a ventilated ride.
+This cloth-like fabric covers the foot in a sock-like manner, giving a smooth and flexible hug.
+It has a lightweight and breathable structure that maintains a ventilated ride.
 The use of cloth-like uppers embodies many models in the New Balance line, including the Fresh Foam Zante and the Fresh Foam 1080.

-The rear part of the upper uses a smooth yet ribbed textile to hold the foot in place.
+The rear part of the upper uses a smooth yet ribbed textile, holding the foot in place.
 Separate heel counters aren’t needed anymore because of this update.

-The tongue and collar are lightly padded to give moderate cushioning to the topmost portions of the foot.
+The tongue and collar are lightly padded, giving moderate cushioning to the topmost portions of the foot.
 In-shoe wobbling and accidental shoe removals are also averted by these features.